Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - Make sure only one instance of hoTools is installed
 - See also: [Installation](https://github.com/Helmut-Ortmann/EnterpriseArchitect_hoTools/wiki/Installation)

-# Scheduled (release 2.0.3)
+# Scheduled (release 2.0.4)
-- Lock/Unlock (with/without package recursive) Element/Diagram/Package
-- SQL with macro #Branch=guidPackage# (select the package you want the branch by GUID, not the selected one)
-  - Help function to get the current Package GUID to easily insert in SQL
-- Help / Documentation
- - Improved help for Toolbar Buttons
+- Improved Settings regarding SQL (Global Keys, Toolbar)
- - Use advanced [SQL](https://github.com/Helmut-Ortmann/EnterpriseArchitect_hoTools/wiki/SQL) everywhere in hoTools
+- SQL can now be used everywhere in hoTools
-   - Toolbar Buttons
+  (Global Key, Toolbar, Quick Search)
+ - Relative path to SQL Paths
-   - Quick Search
+ - Absolute path

 # Bugfixes
 - Exception Matrix Profile

 # Not yet scheduled